midnightszz/NordMacOS/README.md

 ## installation

-convert config, aerospace.toml, and simplebarrc to dotfiles via vscodium, or whatever editor you like to use. after doing so, make sure you keep .aerospace.toml and .simplebarrc in your home directory (aka the ~ directory).
+convert the config folder, aerospace.toml, and simplebarrc to dotfiles via vscodium, or whatever editor you like to use. after doing so, make sure you keep .aerospace.toml and .simplebarrc in your home directory (aka the ~ directory).

 reload aerospace and übersicht via the menu bar.